 Kraynak’s Christmas Display is open daily from early September through December.

 Located inside of the Macy’s Department Store across the street from Philadelphia’s City Hall, the Wanamaker Organ is the largest, functional pipe organ in the world.
 During the year, it puts on daily concerts which are simply beautiful.

-However, during the Christmas season they turn it up a notch with Christmas carols and a wonderful light show, all in the atrium of the department store.
-Make sure you visit for the noon show Monday-Saturday, as the Wanamaker Organ puts on a live show after the completion of the light show.
+However, during the Christmas season, they turn it up a notch with Christmas carols and a wonderful light show, all in the atrium of the department store.
+Make sure you visit for the noon show Monday-Saturday, as the Wanamaker Organ puts on a live performance after the completion of the light show.

 Longwood Gardens in Kennett Square